 How do you break routine in couple sex?

-Change pacing, ask one short question, and add one small novelty (setting or role).
-Keep it simple.
+Change the pacing, ask one short question, and add one small shift: setting, role, lighting, music, or who leads.
+Small changes usually work best.

 Is foreplay really that important?

-Often yes.
-Even a few minutes can change comfort and arousal dramatically.
+Very often yes.
+Even a few extra minutes can change comfort, arousal, and the whole emotional tone of the moment.